 There are four schools in Connecticut where students can pursue a Doctor of Education online.
-Sacred Heart University offers an online EdD in Educational Leadership that has completely online coursework but which requires students to attend one campus intensive per year of their enrollment.
-The University of Bridgeport offers an online EdD in Educational Leadership with a specialization in International Education.
-While the majority of degree requirements can be completed online, students are required to visit campus twice during their studies for one-week residency sessions.
-Southern Connecticut State University (SCSU) and Western Connecticut State University (WCSU) collaborated to develop an online Doctorate of Education in Nursing Education that utilizes asynchronous and synchronous online instruction, and which also requires three in-person campus residencies.
+Sacred Heart University offers an online EdD in Educational Leadership that has completely online coursework, but requires students to attend a 3-day residency on campus each summer to meet fellow students and learn from national experts.
+Southern Connecticut State University (SCSU) and Western Connecticut State University (WCSU) collaborated to develop an online Doctor of Education in Nursing Education that utilizes online instruction, and which also requires three in-person campus residencies.
+Finally, the University of Bridgeport offers an online EdD in Educational Leadership with a specialization in International Education.
+While the majority of the degree requirements for this program can be completed online, students are required to visit campus twice during their studies for one-week residency sessions.

 Schools in Connecticut with Online EdD Programs

 Southern Connecticut State University and Western Connecticut State University jointly offer an online EdD in Nursing Education that is specifically designed for registered RNs and APRNs who hold an MSN degree, and who want to lead in nursing education settings and improve nursing pedagogy.
 Students of this program complete 51 credit hours, consisting of courses such as Ethical/Legal, Political, and Social Issues Affecting Higher Education; Curriculum Development, Implementation, and Evaluation in Nursing; Nursing Faculty Role in Higher Education; Leadership Theories and Concepts; and Classroom, Clinical Teaching, and Evaluation in Nursing Education.
 Students also take courses in qualitative and quantitative research methods specifically as they relate to nursing education research.
 Once they have completed all of their required courses, students take a comprehensive examination that assesses their readiness to progress to their dissertation.
 If they pass the examination, students can proceed to their dissertation, through which they investigate a research question pertaining to nursing pedagogy and/or nursing leadership.
 Students receive support from a dissertation committee during their work.
-While the program is delivered online, students must attend three campus residencies: one three-day orientation at the beginning of the program, one three-day residency during the summer following their first and second years of the program.
+While the program is delivered online, students must attend three campus residencies: one three-day orientation at the beginning of the program, and three-day residencies during the summer following their first and second years of the program.